Mihawk93/3-musketeers/cash/README.md

 # Cash

-The Cash library is used to convert any amount in US Dollar, Pound Sterling, Polish Zloty, Euro.
+The Cash library is used to convert any amount in 32 currencies.
+(To see all the currencies: http://akep.us/currencies)

 ## Prerequisites